 Project Name:Ph.D. in Engineering (Coastal Engineering and Computational Engineering) at an HBCU

 Other Research Participants/Partners:U.S. Army Engineer Research and Development Center, Texas A&M at Galveston

-This project focuses on strengthening and preserving institutionalization of the PhD in Engineering (Coastal Engineering and Computational Engineering concentrations) approved near the end of year 3 of this CRC education project.
+This project focuses on strengthening and preserving the institutionalization of the Ph.D. in Engineering (Coastal Engineering and Computational Engineering emphasis areas) approved near the end of year 3 of this CRC education project.
 A steady output of MS Engineering degree graduates with a Coastal Engineering concentration focused on coastal natural disasters has been established to help increase workforce diversity in the greater Homeland Security enterprise.
-Years 4 and 5 produced five PhD students including two PhD Candidates.
-This additional year will enable establishment of a steady pipeline of PhD graduates, averaging one per year.
+Year 6 produced two MS graduates and recruited two MS and one additional Ph.D. student.
+Year 7 will be invaluable in continuing the steady pipeline of MS graduates and will enable the establishment of a modest but steady pipeline of Ph.D. graduates averaging about one per year.

 Coastal Engineering ( breakwaters, wave transformations, non-linear wave theory, coastal/estuarine hydraulic modeling, long waves, tsunamis, sediment transport, shoreline evolution, tidal circulation, hurricane surge, wind-driven circulation); projectile penetration; weapons effects; high-performance computing; organizational performance and engineering education.